inventor96/glove80-fin-mouse/README.md

 ### Battery Settings
 - `BATT_CHECK_INTERVAL`: The time between battery voltage checks in milliseconds.
 The battery level shouldn't change significantly, so sticking with 60000 (60 seconds) is usually fine.
-- `R1`: The resistor divider R1 value in ohms.
+- `R1`: The voltage divider R1 value in ohms.
 This is used to calculate the battery level.
-- `R2`: The resistor divider R2 value in ohms.
+- `R2`: The voltage divider R2 value in ohms.
 This is used to calculate the battery level.

 ### Pin Definitions
 - `POT_X_PIN`: The analog pin for the X-axis potentiometer.